Can You Sue Your Employer for Slander and Defamation?

 Fault

-In the case of private individuals (like most employees), the alleged defamer has to at least be negligent when they make the defamatory statement.
+For private individuals (like most employees), the alleged defamer has to be negligent when they make the defamatory statement.
 To be negligent means the defamer didn’t use reasonable care to determine if the statement was true or false before saying it.
 Maybe they didn’t take the time to check their facts or how reliable their source was.
-They could have easily verified their false information but didn’t.
+They could have verified the false information but didn’t.

 Unprivileged